danaukes/project_current_work/NSF Annual Report.md

 >
 > Describe how the project made an impact or is likely to make an impact on human resource development in science, engineering, and technology.

 Through the development of a robotics day camp, described in more detail below, I am training two local teachers in the technology, curriculum, and delivery of a foldable-robotics focused curriculum in a one-week day camp.
 These teachers will be accompanying me each day in the classroom this year, learning in parallel with the campers.
-After the conclusion of the day camp, I anticipate these teachers will be able to take what they have learned back to their home schools (one of the teachers is at a middle school, while the other works with middle and high schoolers), help develop new modules, and ultimately form a new tier of teaching associates who can help train and deploy the camp to new locales or an expanded program.
+After the conclusion of the day camp, I anticipate these teachers will be able to take what they have learned back to their home schools (one of the teachers is at a middle school, while the other works with grades 7-12), help develop new modules, and ultimately form a new tier of teaching associates who can help train and deploy the camp to new locales or an expanded program.
 My aim is to grow this teacher training along with camper enrollment, in the form of new sites, expanded age ranges, and/or multiple sites/sessions throughout the summer.

 The graduate researchers involved in this project are working collaboratively to solve a challenging and multifaceted technical problem.
 Through their research they are being trained in how to develop their own research program.
 The mentorship and training they receive helps develop their presentation skills in oral and written form, ensures they have the technical skills and abilities to interpret and visualize complex physical phenomena sampled through experimentation and data collection.
 Furthermore, their analytical and interpretive skills developed through these activities will lead to better critical thinking skills, useful in design and creative pursuits.
 These skillsets will contribute to the national workforce, whether it be industry or research.